efthymios-ks/CoreSharp.Http.FluentApi/README.md

 ## Features
 - Automatic json conversions using `Json.NET`.
 - Optional in-memory response caching for GET requests.
-- Specific and more meaningful exceptions.
+- Specific and more meaningful exceptions (HttpResponseException, TimeoutException).
 - Use of `Stream` where applicable instead of eager converting entities to string. **[Optimizes memory consumption]**
 - Use of `HttpCompletionOption.ResponseHeadersRead` by default to all requests. **[Optimizes memory consumption and response times]**
 - Easily expandable.